-This is your assessment pace.
+This is the pace you actually held during the baseline assessment.
 It should feel very intense and definitely not sustainable beyond five minutes.
 In sports science, this might be called your “VO2max” or “Race” pace.
 It represents a training pace where your body is using all of the oxygen it possibly can to produce speed and burn calories.
 We base all of the other training paces off of this effort.

 10 seconds slower than your Sprint pace.
 This pace can be described as your “Intensive Endurance” pace.
 You can likely hold this level of effort for 20 to 40 minutes.
 It is a great training zone for both fitness and strength.

 20 seconds slower than your Sprint pace.
 This pace can be described as your “Easy Endurance” pace.
 You can likely hold this level of effort for 40 to 60 minutes.
 This is a great pace burning calories when you maintain a continuous effort for over 20 minutes.

 30 seconds slower than your Sprint pace.
 We do not recommend that you exercise for extended periods of time at this effort level, but it is essential for helping the body prepare for more intensive levels of effort.
 It is very easy to stop working completely between hard intervals, but we encourage you to keep your muscles active to promote recovery during these rest intervals and to get ready to work hard again!